MORE RESEARCH PAGES STANDARDS AND ABBREVIATIONS CHANGE HISTORY

 | | Elizabeth TREASE

-| The following may refer to this Elizabeth, or to an unrecorded child of brother Michael and his wife Elizabeth, or to his wife:-
+| One of the following may refer to this Elizabeth, and the other to an unrecorded child of brother Michael and his wife Elizabeth :-

 | 1659 | i.
-15Nov1659 North Petherwin Elizabeth Trees buried.
+15Nov1659 North Petherwin.
+Elizabeth Trees buried.
 (ER)

 The order of births has been determined from Michael's will on the basis that sons would inherit at age 21 and daughters at age 25 and using